Bombardment of Ellwood: Aftermath

-The attack was the first naval bombardment of the United States by a foreign power since the War of 1812 (Battle of Baltimore of 1814 by British Royal Navy), excluding the incidental shelling of coastland Orleans, Massachusetts in 1918.
+The attack was the first naval bombardment of the United States by a foreign power since the War of 1812 (Battle of Baltimore of 1814 by the British Royal Navy), excluding the incidental shelling of coastland Orleans, Massachusetts in 1918.
 Additionally, at about 5,100 miles east of Japan, the bombardment of Ellwood was the furthest direct attack on a land target that the Japanese Empire made during World War Two, several hundred miles further than the attacks on Sydney Harbor, Australia and Fort Stevens, Oregon in June 1942.

 The reports of Nishino's attack caused hundreds to flee inland; many feared that the event was a prelude to a full-scale attack on the West Coast of the United States.
 Since several people in Santa Barbara claimed to have seen "signal lights", a blackout was ordered for the rest of the night.
 The claims of signals were used to justify Franklin D. Roosevelt's internment of Japanese Americans, which began just one week later.

-One night after the Elwood attack, the Battle of Los Angeles took place.
+One night after the Ellwood attack, the Battle of Los Angeles took place.
 In response to claimed sightings of "enemy aircraft", anti-aircraft batteries opened fire all across the city, causing panic among its residents.

 Japanese submarines continued to conduct occasional attacks against allied shipping off the U.S. coast during the rest of the war.
 Sent to American waters in hopes of targeting warships, the submarines managed to sink only a handful of merchant ships, besides conducting a few minor attacks on shore targets.
 These consisted of a bombardment of Fort Stevens on the Columbia River, an attack on a Canadian lighthouse on Vancouver Island, and two air raids launched from a submarine in an attempt to start forest fires in southwest Oregon.